 If you like nightly staples ...

 Sometimes trying to hit all the awesome stuff to eat, see and do at the Wisconsin State Fair can be overwhelming, so it can be nice to have some regular entertainment to stabilize your schedule.
-And that's why we direct your attention to Apollo's, Pistol Pete's, Rupena's and Saz's Miller High Life Pavilion, where they've booked nightly staples like Mark and Matt Dual, Bobby Friss, Passion, The Dirty Deuce, Jerry and Nora, Bobby Way and the Wayouts, and more set on the schedule for multiple nights, and in some cases every night, of the State Fair.
+And that's why we direct your attention to Apollo's, Double K's Ranch Grub & Suds, Rupena's and Saz's Miller High Life Pavilion, where they've booked staples like Bobby Friss, The Dirty Deuce, Bobby D., Jerry and Nora, Bobby Way and the Wayouts, and more set on the schedule for multiple nights, and in some cases every night, of the State Fair.
 So if you love one of the bands playing, you'll only have to wait until the next day – not the next Fair – to hear them again.

 - Apollo's – on the corner of Wetley Way and Center Street